 Be a tourist in your own country and head to Bruny Island in Tasmania for hand crafted cheeses and fresh oysters, or to Sydney for the best Chinese food outside China.

 For European delights, look no further than Melbourne, Australia’s melting pot of European countries, with Greek tavernas next door to French bistros and Italian gelaterias.

 In Italy, food isn’t fuel – it’s an innate part of Italian culture.

 Since there are so many regional specialties to sample, Italy tours are a must for the foodie traveler.

-You could start in Tuscany, for some rustic fare characterised by bread, legumes and vegetables.
+You could start in Tuscany, for some rustic fare characterized by bread, legumes and vegetables.